 Little Bit History About Badami and Chalukya Dynasty

 Badami was originally known as “Vathapi”.
-It is believed that in course of time, it became Badami.
+It is believed that in the course of time, it became Badami.
 Some others say that the name was derived from the color of the rocks there.
 These rocks are having the color of almonds, which is known as Badam in south India.

 Pulikeshin II was the most powerful Chalukya king.
-He was the grandson of Pulikeshin I. He defeated his uncle Mangaleswaran in a war and became the ruler of Chalukya dynasty.
-He extended his kingdom across south and central India, from Maharashtra to Tamilnadu.
+He was the grandson of Pulikeshin I. He defeated his uncle Mangaleswaran in a war and became the ruler of the Chalukya dynasty.
+He extended his kingdom across the south and central India, from Maharashtra to Tamilnadu.
 Chalukyas reigned over two decades, across most of the Deccan plateau.
 Keerthi Varman II was the last Chalukya king who was defeated in a war in AD 757.

 How I Go to Badami Cave Temples?

 Badami is accessible by road, train, etc. You can book train tickets to Badami Railway station in the official Indian Railway ticket booking web site, irctc.co.in.
 The station code for Badami is BDM.
 Badami town is around 5 kilometers from the Badami railway station.
 Auto rickshaws are available for hire in front of the railway station.
 Shared autos are also available.